zulip/zulip/docs/subsystems/pointer.md

 exactly the same scroll position in the window after the narrowing as it was at before.

-### Search, sidebar click, or new narrowed tab: unread/recent matching narrow
+### Search, sidebar click, or new tab: unread/recent matching narrow

-If you instead narrow by clicking on something in the left sidebar or typing some terms into the search box, Zulip will instead select the first unread message matching that narrow, or if there are none, the most recent messages matching that narrow.
+If you instead narrow by clicking on something in the left sidebar, typing some terms into the search box, reloading the browser, or any other method that doesn't encode a specific message to visit, Zulip will instead select the first unread message matching that narrow, or if there are none, the most recent messages matching that narrow.

 This provides the nice user experience of taking you to the start of the new stuff (with enough messages you'ev seen before still in view at the top to provide you with context), which is usually what you want.
 (When finding the "first unread message", Zulip ignores unread messages in muted streams or in muted topics within non-muted streams.)

 ### Unnarrow: previous sequence